bio-tools/biotoolsDocs/IFB_tools.rst

    * **Analyse** - *Analysis* (http://edamontology.org/operation_2945)
    * **Download** - *Data retrieval* (http://edamontology.org/operation_2422)

    When annotating the operations, you should specify all of these that apply.
-Consider carefully whether the *Analyis* operation(s) would be better listed as functions of discrete tools described in their own own entries (see `bio.tools entries <#bio-tools-entries>`_.
+Consider carefully whether the *Analyis* operation(s) would be better listed as functions of discrete tools described in their own own entries (see `bio.tools entries <#bio-tools-entries>`_).

 Data
 ^^^^
-* data terms must be correctly associated with the operation(s) (for each function, in case the tool has multiple modes of operation)
+* data terms must be correctly associated with the operation(s)
 * only specify the primary inputs and outputs, *e.g.* a sequence alignment tool would be annotated as reading sequences (input), and writing a sequence alignment (output), but not with gap insertion and extension penalties, or other parameters.

 .. tip::
-   For *Database portal* the data annotations correspond to the common operations:
+   For *Database portal*:

-   * For *Deposition* and *Data retrieval* operations, you can associate the types of `data <#data>`_ available for upload (input) or download (output).
+   * for *Deposition* and *Data retrieval* operations, you can associate the types of `data <#data>`_ available for upload (input) or download (output).
-   * For *Search* operation, you can specify *Database search results* (http://edamontology.org/data_2080) as an output, or some other more specific term in the `EDAM Data <http://edamontology.org/data_0006>`_ subontology.
+   * for *Search* operation, you can specify *Database search results* (http://edamontology.org/data_2080) as an output, or some other more specific term in the `EDAM Data <http://edamontology.org/data_0006>`_ subontology.

 Format
 ^^^^^^
-* format terms must be correctly associated with the data type of an input or output
+* format terms must be correctly associated with an input or output data type
-* specify the most widely used of the supported data formats (it can be impractical / onerous to be exhaustive!)
+* specify the most widely used of the supported data formats - it can be impractical / onerous to be exhaustive!

 Links
 """""
 In the *Links* tab you specify miscellaneous links for the tool.
+The type of information obtained when resolving the link is specified by *Link type*:

 .. csv-table::
    :header: "ATTRIBUTE", "REQUIREMENT"